An EWPD SMEFT likelihood for the LHC -- and how to improve it with measurements of W and Z boson properties: An EWPD SMEFT likelihood for the LHC

 Correlations in the measurements of \{\MZ, \GammaZ, \sigmahad, \Rl, \AFBl\!\} (or their counterparts without assuming LFU), \{\AeSLD, \AmuSLD, \AtauSLD\}, \{\AeLEP, \AtauLEP\!\}, \{\Rb, \Rc, \AFBb, \AFBc, \Ab, \Ac\!\}, and \{\BrWe, \BrWmu, \BrWtau\}, are taken into account within each group indicated by braces.

-The \ewpdlhc enables users to transparently set the measured values of observables, including SM input parameters, and their correlation in a \texttt{yaml} text file.
-A subset of observables can be chosen in the main configuration file of the tool.
+The \ewpdlhc tool enables users to transparently set the measured values of observables, including SM input parameters, and their correlation in a \texttt{yaml} text file.
+A subset of observables can be chosen in the main configuration file.
 The default central values can be found in Table~\ref{tab:smfit} (Table~\ref{tab:smeftfit}) assuming (not assuming) LFU, alongside the fit results discussed in the following sections.